Maintaining annotations in CAP CDS projects becomes easier with new LSP features

 Additional diagnostics are triggered when you define the labels for language-dependent texts.
 If it is a hard-coded string value, it gets highlighted with a warning.
 You can then use a recommended Quick Fix action to replace the hard-coded text with a reference to the auto-generated text key/value pair in the i18n file.
 Yes, all this in just one click!

 With the built in Go to Definition and Pick Definition support, you can view the source of the referenced annotations and, if desired, update its definition.

-If you are as excited to try the OData annotation support as our beta customers and partners are, you can download the SAP Cloud Platform core data services plug-in for Visual Studio Code version 3.0 from the Visual Studio Code marketplace.
+If you are as excited to try the OData annotation support as our beta customers and partners are, you can download the SAP CDS language support plugin version 3.0 from the Visual Studio Code marketplace.
 It will then automatically get the CDS OData Language Server module for annotations from npmjs.com.

-If you use SAP Business Application Studio, you will find it in the SAP Cloud Business Application dev space.
+If you use SAP Business Application Studio, you can find it in the SAP Cloud Business Application dev space since November 08, 2020.
 Nothing to download or configure; everything is pre-installed.